 Schedule Your Appointment Today

 If you have a pediatric dental emergency, please contact Natomas Crossing Dental Care at 916-999-1308 as soon as possible.
 Click here for additional information on emergency pediatric dental treatment.

 Frequently Asked Questions

-The following are some of the most frequently asked questions of parents seeking pediatric dentistry for their children:
+The following are some of the most frequently asked questions of parents seeking kids dental care:

 - When should I make my child’s first dentist appointment?